 The Board of Directors moved into Executive Session at 3:58 p.m.
 EDT.

+MOTION 2015.03.03 -- It was duly moved and seconded to approve the Minutes of the February Executive Session.
+APPROVED.

--- MOTION 2015.03.03 -- It was duly moved and seconded that the Board of Directors return to regular session.
+MOTION 2015.03.
+04 -- It was duly moved and seconded that the Board of Directors return to regular session.
 APPROVED

 The Board of Directors moved into Regular Session at 4:05 p.m.
 EDT.